liinyun/Backup/.config/nvim/lua/core/note.md

-I              jump to start of this line line and switch to insert mode A              jump to end of this line and switch to insert mode gf             if it is a location, it will jump directly to the location
+I              jump to start of this line line and switch to insert mode A              jump to end of this line and switch to insert mode gf             if it is a location, it will jump directly to the location ctrl+o         jump frome commandline to coc getchar() list then I can use ctrl+w shortcut

+)              jump to the end of a function
+}              jump to the next block start